qualiu/vscode-msr/docs/nin-user-guide.md

 ### Unexpected Results?
 - Use `-c` to see the command being executed
-- Test regex capture with: `msr -z "test line" -t "your-pattern"`
+- Test regex capture with: `msr -z "test line" -t "\byourPattern\b"`
 - Remember: capture group[1] is used as the key, not group[0]
 - If no capture group, whole line is used as key